California State Route 152: History

 The road became popular as a route east during the California Gold Rush.
 The Butterfield Overland Mail ran along this route from 1858 to 1861.
 A portion of Route 152 from Bell Station to Pacheco Pass was a toll road from 1857 until 1878.
 In that year, Merced County and Santa Clara County purchased the toll road and replaced it with a new road built as a public highway, part of which is now a segment of Whiskey Flat Trail in Pacheco State Park.
 In 1915, the road became part of the state highway system, and in 1923, the state completed the third road through the pass.
-Historic references say the portion of the route west of SR33 was named Legislative Route 32 before being designated State Route 152.
+Historic references say the portion of the route west of SR 33 was named Legislative Route 32 before being designated State Route 152.

 The 1923 state route over the pass had numerous curves and steep grades.
 In 1934, 3.3 miles of the road eastward from the summit was realigned and widened.
 In 1939, a realignment of 2.6 miles of highway was completed eastward from the Pacheco Reservoir area (starting about a mile east of Bell Station).
 In 1950, the first four-lane expressway segment was constructed from the 1939 alignment to near the Merced County line, a distance of 3.26 miles.
 The 1934 alignment is now Dinosaur Point Road, while the 1939 and 1950 alignments continue to be in use today as part of SR 152.

-In 1963-65, a new 12-mile four-lane expressway, with climbing lanes for trucks, was built from the Merced County line eastward, to bypass the San Luis Reservoir which was then under construction.
+In 1963-1965, a new 12-mile four-lane expressway, with climbing lanes for trucks, was built from the Merced County line eastward, to bypass the San Luis Reservoir which was then under construction.
 A three-mile stretch of the bypassed road continues to be in use as Dinosaur Point Road, providing access to a boat launch ramp at the reservoir.

 Between 1982 and 1992, the road was widened in two phases from two to four lanes, with some realignments, on a 10.5-mile segment from the four-lane section completed in 1950 to just east of the junction with California State Route 156.
 The first phase, from the 1950 segment west to Bell Station, was completed in 1984.
 The second phase, from Bell Station to Route 156, was constructed from 1990 to 1992, with an interchange built at Casa de Fruta.
 In 2008, a T-junction and stop sign at the intersection with Route 156 on the remaining two-lane section of the highway west of Casa de Fruta was replaced with a flyover, greatly easing congestion there.

 A segment of Route 152 west of Gilroy, between the Uvas Creek Bridge and Santa Teresa Blvd, was added to the National Register of Historic Places in 2007.
 This segment of the road, serving as a western gateway into Gilroy, is lined with deodar cedar trees that were planted on consecutive Arbor Days in 1930 and 1931.